chrisgks/nlp-project/vector_representation/Readme.md

-## Naming conventions for experiments using word embeddings
+## Parameters, algorithms and naming conventions that support word embeddings

 Currently implemented clustering algorithms that can handle word embeddings are:
 * dbscan